Niche-Networks/minifetch-api/README.md

 - A running x402 server (you can use the example express server at `examples/typescript/servers/express`)
 - A valid Ethereum private key for making payments

+- Bug: there was also a bug when importing the privateKey in index.ts had to prepend the `0x`

 ## Setup

 <skip>